 The church was erected just above the slope, near the north-eastern corner of the city walls.
 It was built of bricks on a stone foundation, as a three-aisle, six-bayhall, without a separate chancel with a massive and high tower on the west side flanked by a pair of chapels.
 The nave of the church was 58 x 24 meters, and the tower was 70 meters high.
 The massive, monumental building originally had no annexes, even the sacristy was placed inside the southern aisle.
 The eastern façade of the nave was decorated with a Gothic gable decorated with pinnacles and blendes, above which there were round openings protruding above the roof (a motif also found in the Kwidzyn cathedral and the Olsztyn castle).
 Its height reached about 38 meters.
 The nave was enlivened by the rhythm of buttresses and pointed windows with traceries.

 The tower has seven storeys separated by horizontal, plastered stripes, which up to the third floor are decorated with glazed tracery.
 All its walls are decorated with two-arch blendes.
 The highest storey is topped with an arcaded frieze and cornice.
-In the center of the facade there is the main entrance to the church, a richly profiled, pointed portal.
+In the center of the facade there is the main entrance to the church, a strongly moulded, pointed portal.

-In the central nave was covered with a net vault and diamond vault in the side aisles.
+The central aisle was covered with a net vault and diamond vault was placed in the side aisles, based on five pairs of smooth, massive, octagonal pillars supporting high, pointed, moulded arcades.
 The vault corbels were designed in the form of polychrome, bearded male heads, made of terracotta.

 Grzybkowski A., Gotycka architektura murowana w Polsce, Warszawa 2016.

 Kościoły i kaplice archidiecezji warmińskiej, tom 1, red.
 B.Magdziarz, Olsztyn 1999.